 The diaphragm muscle divides your chest and abdomen and it helps with breathing.

 At Midwest Fetal Care Center, a collaboration between Children's Minnesota and Allina Health, we understand care involves an entire team.
 If your patient’s ultrasound results are abnormal, we’re here to help.
 As the largest program of its kind in the Upper Midwest, our fetal care program provides evaluation, diagnosis and intervention for high-risk pregnancies.

 Our fetal care experts see patients for initial consultations and follow-up in our new clinic located in the first floor front entrance of The Mother Baby Center at Abbott Northwestern and Children's Minnesota in Minneapolis.
 Parking is available in the Blue/26th Street Visitor ramp, located to the east of The Mother Baby Center.

 We realize that you may have a lot of questions related to you, your baby and your care, before and after your baby is born.
 Here are answers to some frequently asked questions by new or expectant moms and families.
 As always, because every case is different, please discuss your individual needs with your doctor.Your physician will provide a referral to our fetal care program and submit the necessary prenatal records.
 Once your information is reviewed, you will be contacted by one of our schedulers typically within 48 hours to schedule your appointment.

-At Midwest Fetal Care Center, our team is committed to research as well as improving outcomes for moms and babies facing high-risk pregnancies.
+At the Midwest Fetal Care Center, our team is committed to research to improve outcomes for mothers and babies facing high-risk pregnancies.